 The most effective training sessions provide all materials needed for the participants.
 Pens, pencils, highlighters, markers, writing paper, and course specific materials should all be provided by the instructor.
 A multitude of choices should be provided for the participants.
 Several colors of markers and highlighters allow the participants to customize their notes.

-Some form of a handout or instruction manual is necessary for any training class.
+You may improve the effectiveness of your training by employing less lecture time and more interaction time.
+Additionally, use some form of a handout or instruction manual is necessary for any training class.
 However, the participants’ focus should be on the instructor and whatever the instructor is using for visual presentation; computer presentation, flip chart, or dry erase board.
 Instructors should also supplement the main handout or text with topical sheets that are handed out to participants as the subject is discussed.

 It is also nice for the participants to leave with something extra.
 A mall booklet or similar item related to the subject matter is usually well received.
 I like to have prize drawings for all participants that return on time from breaks and lunch.
 While some of the “prizes” are humorous, some are serious and related to the subject matter or similar topics.